 External scholarship programs

-There are also several scholarship programs administered by external organisations that may be of interest to PhD students at RSAA:
+There are also other scholarship programs administered by external organisations that may be of interest to future PhD applicants:

 - CSIRO Astronomy & Space Science Student Program